Creating a Halloween Cinemagraph with Photoshop CC and Adobe Stock

-The first thing I needed to do was mask out the background.
-I created a new layer and began by painting over the branches of the tree with a bright color.
-I’ll admit, this was a bit tedious, even with a few selection tricks; but the fine detail really helped the final result.
+The first thing you should do is mask out the background.
+Create a new layer and begin by painting over the branches of the tree with a bright colour.

-Next, I loaded the pixels of the new layer as a selection.
+Next, load the pixels of the new layer as a selection.
 A short cut for this technique is to hold the Command key (Mac), or the Control key (Windows), and click the layer thumbnail icon.
 Then, select the original tree layer, and add a new layer mask.

 The result is the branches of the tree appear in white on the layer mask, and the remaining appears in black.
 The result is a silhouette of the tree against a transparent background.
-Then, I simply added a new layer, moved it to the bottom, and filled the layer with a gradient from dark grey to black.
+Then, simply add a new layer, move it to the bottom, and fill the layer with a gradient from dark grey to black.

 Adding the moon

-Next, I searched Adobe Stock for a full moon.
-Once I found one I liked, I added the file to my composition as a linked Smart Object.
-In order to apply a mask, I editing the new Smart Object, added a circular layer mask
+Next, search Adobe Stock for a full moon.
+Find the one you like, then add the file to your composition as a linked Smart Object.
+In order to apply a mask, edit the new Smart Object, added a circular layer mask

 With the moon masked, add a 165 pixel white outer glow, with a spread of 6 and a blend mode of screen.
 This will create the effect of the moon glowing through dense clouds.